Regular procedure

 Legal assistance in appeals

-In court proceedings, legal aid may only be provided by CNRR, who have limited funds for legal representation.
 In 2022, CNRR covered 107 attorneys’ fees, from AMIF funds.
-The conditions for awarding the fee depends on the vulnerability of the cases, their complexity or strategic interest in the context of the advocacy campaigns developed at the level of the NGO.[91]
+The conditions for awarding the fee depend on the vulnerability of the cases, their complexity or strategic interest in the context of the advocacy campaigns developed at the level of the NGO.[125]
 In addition, if the case of the asylum seeker is not eligible for a lawyer contracted through NGOs, legal counsellors may draft a request for state legal aid.

-According to information provided by the Regional Court of Giurgiu, out of 155 appeals received by the court in 2022, only 23 cases made an application for legal aid, (of which 22 were submitted by CNRR)[92] and 15 legal aid applications were rejected.[93]
-The court failed to provide reasons for the dismissal of requests.[94]
-No reviews of the applications for legal aid were lodged in these rejected cases.[95]
-According to the CNRR representative the reason for the dismissal of the requests was that the asylum seeker had already benefited from specialized legal assistance from an NGO and it was not considered justified to grant an ex officio lawyer and in addition the applicant’s income exceeded 300RON / €60.[96]
+According to information provided by the Regional Court of Giurgiu, out of 155 appeals received by the court in 2022, only 23 cases made an application for legal aid, (of which 22 were submitted by CNRR)[126] and 15 legal aid applications were rejected.[127]
+The court failed to provide reasons for the dismissal of requests.[128]
+No reviews of the applications for legal aid were lodged in these rejected cases.[129]
+According to the CNRR representative the reason for the dismissal of the requests was that the asylum seeker had already benefited from specialised legal assistance from an NGO and it was not considered justified to grant an ex officio lawyer and in addition the applicant’s income exceeded 300RON / €60.[130]
 In addition, the law does not provide that asylum seekers are beneficiaries of state legal aid as a special category.
 Therefore, there is no obligation to grant them lawyers paid through state legal aid.
 As regards the review of rejected decisions, CNRR said that it is impossible to lodge a review because the procedural documents are communicated late, and the asylum seekers receive the court decisions documents after the procedural deadline.
 Moreover, there are cases when they receive no answer to their application for state legal aid and go to the court hearing without knowing if they have an attorney appointed or not.

-The Regional Court Baia Mare stated that in all asylum cases a lawyer paid through the state legal aid was appointed ex officio [99] and the Administrative County Court Maramures reported nine applications, all admitted.
-The legal counsellor of CNRR submitted 52 applications in 2022.[100]
+The Regional Court Baia Mare stated that in all asylum cases a lawyer paid through the state legal aid was appointed ex officio [133] and the Administrative County Court Maramureș reported nine applications, all admitted.
+The legal counsellor of CNRR submitted 52 applications in 2022.[134]

 The Regional court Rădăuţi reported that in the 60 appeals registered in 2022, seven applications for state legal aid were made and all were admitted.[135]
 CNRR reported 62 applications made in Rădăuţi in 2022.[136]